-You can buy the first book here, and in all the usual places (both online and in stores).
-The second book is THE PRINCESS AND THE PIRATE and you can buy it here or wherever you like.
-The third book is WAKING DEAD MOUNTAIN and it will be published in 2020.
+You can buy all three books through this site (scroll down and click on ‘Store’), and in all the usual places (both online and in stores).
+The first book is THE MONSTER APPRENTICE; the second book is THE PRINCESS AND THE PIRATE; and the third book is WAKING DEAD MOUNTAIN.

 The heest are enormous monsters that live in the magically-sustained ice of Luar Island.
 They are both more and less than they seem.